 7. Working from left to right, move the router in and out of each of the template fingers.
 Go slowly, especially near the ends of the cut, to ensure clean results.

 Remove the two workpieces and check their fit with one another.
 The dovetailed ends should slide together with firm hand pressure or light tapping with a rubber mallet.
 If the joint requires more force than that, or won't go together at all, decrease the height of the bit and repeat your test cuts.
 If the dovetails fit together too sloppily, increase the bit height.

-8. If you run into grain splintering near the end of the cut, add a scrap piece as shown at right.
+8. If you run into grain splintering near the end of the cut, add a scrap piece as shown.
 The scrap may splinter, but it will help keep the workpiece clean if the two are tightly butted together.

 Written by: Bill Krier with Chuck Hedlund Illustrations: Brian Jensen